naj1024/pyspectrum/README.md

 How long the underlying FFT takes to compute will depend on how the underlying libraries are built and configured.
 Each time the fft size changes we test all the available fft options to see which is the fastest.
-FFTW seems, on my Ubuntu VM, to be the slowest until you hit 8k - but then i have not installed any of the fft libraries from source.
+FFTW seems, on my Ubuntu VM, to be the slowest until you hit 8k - but I have not installed any of the fft libraries from the source.

 The slowest parts are: converting bytes into floats, re-ordering the fft bins for display, and of course computing the fft.
-It would be good to have a faster way of converting raw byte arrays of samples to complex 32 bit floats.
+It would be good to have a faster way of converting raw byte arrays of samples to complex 32bit floats.

 The support for various input devices is a plugin architecture.
 If the python support for an input device is not available it cannot be used.

 There is a separate plugin architecture for dealing with FFT results.
 With this you can add processing to look for spectral spikes etc on the FFT bin results.
-Currently it only finds peaks and sends results to stdout or an mqtt server.
+A plugin currently finds peaks and sends results to stdout or a mqtt server.

 ## Tested with the following: